24.1: DNA Replication

 Figure \(\PageIndex{33}\) shows an interactive iCn3D model of the Core human replisome (7PFO). (long load time)

-The leading DNA strand backbone is shown in spacefill magenta while the lagging strand backbone is shown in cyan.
+The leading DNA strand backbone is shown in spacefill magenta, while the lagging strand backbone is shown in cyan.
 The DNA bases are shown as CPK spheres.
-The ATP analog, phosphaminophosphonic acid-adenlate ester, is shown in spacefill with CPK colors and labeled.
-The C-alpha traces of the different protein subunits are all shown in different colored alpha-C traces, except the DNA polymerase epsilon catalytic subunit A which is shown in cartoon form and colored by secondary structure. (long load time)
+The ATP analog, phosphaminophosphonic acid-adenylate ester, is shown in spacefill with CPK colors and labeled.
+The C-alpha traces of the different protein subunits are all shown in different colored alpha-C traces, except the DNA polymerase epsilon catalytic subunit A, which is shown in cartoon form and colored by secondary structure. (long load time)

 At the eukaryotic replication fork, three distinct replicative polymerase complexes contribute to canonical DNA replication: α, δ, and ε.
-These three polymerases are essential for the viability of the cell.
-Because DNA polymerases require a primer on which to begin DNA synthesis, first, polymerase α (Pol α) acts as a replicative primase.
-Pol α is associated with an RNA primase and this complex accomplishes the priming task by synthesizing a primer that contains a short ~10-nucleotide RNA stretch followed by 10 to 20 DNA bases.
+These three polymerases are crucial for the cell's viability.
+Because DNA polymerases require a primer on which to begin DNA synthesis, polymerase α (Pol α) acts as a replicative primase.
+Pol α is associated with an RNA primase, and this complex accomplishes the priming task by synthesizing a primer that contains a short ~10-nucleotide RNA stretch followed by 10 to 20 DNA bases.
 Importantly, this priming action occurs at replication initiation at origins to begin leading-strand synthesis and also at the 5' end of each Okazaki fragment on the lagging strand.

 However, Pol α is not able to continue DNA replication.
 From in vitro studies, it was observed that DNA replication must be “handed off” to another polymerase to continue synthesis.
 The polymerase switching requires clamp loaders.
 Initially, it was thought that Pol δ performed leading-strand replication and that Pol α completed each Okazaki fragment on the lagging strand.
 Using mutator polymerase variants and mapping nucleotide misincorporation events, Kunkel and colleagues found that Pol ε and Pol δ mutations lead to mismatched nucleotide incorporation only on the leading and lagging strands, respectively.
 Thus, normal DNA replication requires the coordinated actions of three DNA polymerases: Pol α for priming synthesis, Pol ε for leading-strand replication, and Pol δ for generating Okazaki fragments during lagging-strand synthesis.

-In eukaryotes, DNA polymerases are grouped into seven families (A, B, C, D, X, Y, and RT).
+In eukaryotes, DNA polymerases are classified into seven families: A, B, C, D, X, Y, and RT.
 Crystal structures of the three nuclear replicative DNA polymerases demonstrate that they belong to the B family (Figure 25.1.17).
 All three replicative DNA polymerases are multi-subunit enzymes as shown in Table \(\PageIndex{2}\) below.

 Table 25.1.2 Subunits of the Major Eukaryotic Replicative DNA Polymerases